zle105/academic-kickstart/content/project/0-dmn/index.md

 {{< figure src="figure1.jpg" title="" lightbox="true" >}}

-Deep material network (DMN) is proposed to address this problem by embedding mechanics/physics into the machine learning model.
+Deep material network (DMN) is proposed to address these problems by embedding mechanics/physics into the machine learning model.
 The key ingredients of DMN are a network structure for capturing the complexity of microstructural interactions, and a simple **two-layer building block** for reproducing the material physics.

 {{< figure src="figure2.jpg" title="" lightbox="true" >}}

 Several equilibrium condition and kinematic constraints need to be satisfied in the building block.
-By applying the building block iteratively through the network, the microscale information propagates from the bottom layer to the top-layer node, which represents the macroscale material.
-The most basic formulation for a two-phase material with linear elasticity can be written as
+By applying the transformation function of building block iteratively through the network, the microscale information propagates from the bottom layer to the top-layer node, which represents the macroscale material.

+**The basic formulation of the overall stiffness tensor** for a two-phase material with linear elasticity can be written as

 $$\underbrace{\bar{\textbf{C}}^{rve}}_\text{Output}=\textbf{f}\:( \overbrace{z^{j=1,2,...,2^{N-1}},\alpha_{i=1,2,...,N}^{k=1,2,...,2^{i-1}},\beta_i^k,\gamma_i^k}^\text{Fitting parameters};\: \underbrace{\textbf{C}^{p1},\textbf{C}^{p2}}_\text{Inputs})$$

 The fitting parameters in the model are the activation $z$ and rotation angles $\alpha$, $\beta$, $\gamma$.
-Since the two-layer building block is designed to have analytical solution, one can derive the derivative of the output $\bar{\textbf{C}}^{rve}$ with respect to any fitting parameter or input.
+Since the two-layer building block is designed to have analytical solutions, one can derive the derivative of the output $\bar{\textbf{C}}^{rve}$ with respect to any fitting parameter or input.
 With **linear elastic data** obtained from direct numerical simulation or experiment, DMN can be effectively trained via stochastic gradient descent and model compression algorithms.

 The trained network can be extrapolated to **unknown material and loading spaces** in the prediction stage.
 For nonlinear materials, the system is solved via Newton’s method.
 Each Newton iteration contains one forward homogenization process and one backward de-homogenization process, and the mechanical data in the forward and backward propagations are shown as below,